Skip to main content

-You've submitted your disability application to the Social Security Administration (SSA).
-Then you get a notification from your local state Disability Determination Services (DDS).
-In this notification, DDS informs you that you must undergo a "consultative examination" (CE).
-This article discusses what a consultative examination is, when you may be asked to attend one, and other aspects of the process.
+You submitted your disability application to the Social Security Administration (SSA).
+Then you got a message from your local state Disability Determination Services (DDS).
+The DDS informed you that you must undergo a “consultative examination” (CE).

 What Is the Consultative Examination Process?